staeter/work-in-progress/dialogue.md

 8. **Private**: Guarantee personal data sovereignty and communication confidentiality.
 9. **Resilient**: Maintain platform availability even under state-level interdiction.
 10. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
-11. **Distributed**: Share computing and storage resources across devices to minimize environmental impact and ensure network independence.
+11. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
-12. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
+12. **Independent**: Organize platform architecture and governance in a way that ensures independence from state and corporate interests in order to stay true to the *core principles*.
 13. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
 14. **Empirical**: Rigorously justify, study and stress test every feature to ensure alignment with the *core principles*.
 15. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.

-16. **Independent**: Organize platform governance and development in a way that ensures consistent adherence to the *core principles* and stay independent of states and corporations interests.
+Each principle corresponds to a specific idea and are thought not to overlap with others.
+The principles 1-2 are philosophical, 3-7 social, 8-11 technical and 12-15 methodological.
+Apart from these groupings, they are sorted in no particular order.
+The numbers are only there for referencing sake.

 ## Rationale